Bhakta Nandanar: Reception

 The film was released in 1935 amid great expectations from the public.
 It failed at the box office and received mixed reviews from the critics.
 Kalki Krishnamurthy made fun of it in Ananda Vikatan by claiming buffaloes and palm trees had acted well in the film.
-He wrote the number one actor in the film was the coconut tree, number two was the buffalo and number three, the kid goat.
+He wrote that the number one actor in the film was the coconut tree, number two was the buffalo and number three, the kid goat.
 The Tamil newspaper Dina Mani also gave it an unfavourable review.
 Writing in the April 1938 issue of the Eelakesari, Pudhumaipithan explained the reasons for its failure:

-However it received favourable reviews in 15 July 1935 issues of The Hindu, Tamil Nadu, Sudesamithran and Cinema Ulagam.
+However it received favourable reviews on 15 July 1935 issues of The Hindu, Tamil Nadu, Sudesamithran and Cinema Ulagam.
 Viswanatha Iyer was criticised by conservative brahimins of his hometown Kumbakonam for acting in the film.